spring-projects/spring-ai/README.md

 **Chains:** Many AI solutions require multiple LLM interactions to respond to a single user input.
 "Chains" organize these interactions, offering modular AI workflows that promote reusability.
 While you can create custom Chains tailored to your specific use case, pre-configured use-case-specific Chains are provided to accelerate your development.
+Use-cases such as Question-Answering, Text Generation, and Summarization are examples.

 ### Memory